emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 ### Resource preparation

-In EMQ X Dashboard, click the main menu of **Rules**  , and create a new WebHook resource on the  **Resources** page to send data to the TDEngine RESTful Connector.
+In EMQX Dashboard, click the main menu of **Rules**  , and create a new WebHook resource on the  **Resources** page to send data to the TDEngine RESTful Connector.
 Add a request header:

 - Authorization: The value is s a string of `{username}: {password}` after Base64 encoding that TDEngine request TOKEN for connection authentication.
 It i.